flipbase/raw-coding-challenge/README.md

 **Important**: You are allowed to use Node.js core API pacakges like `http` or `path`.
 Every 'package' that you do not need to install using `npm` or `yarn` is allowed.

-## Where we judge you on

-1. If the code actually passes the written npm tests
-2. To what extend your code is ['DRY'](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+### Please take into consideration:

-Please note, quality is more important then quantity.
+Quality is more important then quantity.
 Only fully implemented solutions will be judged and considered.
 It is very well possible that you are only able to pass the first two tests.
 Please, do not worry about this.
-We will judge you only on the code that is finished.
+We will taken into account the code that passed one of the tests:

+1. The code should passes the written npm tests
+2. To what extend your code is ['DRY'](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

-## How to share your progress with us?
+### How to share your progress with us?

 - Please fork this repository and push to the forked repo in your Github account
 - Invite me (Github username: ronxjansen) to the repo if you are using a private repo

-## Video
+### Video

+In the last two tests you will need a video which you can download and transcode.
+You can find the video here:

 - https://s3.eu-central-1.amazonaws.com/flipbase-coding-challenge/bunny.mp4

-## To pass the last test you need: FFMPEG
+### To pass the last test you need: FFMPEG

 To pass the last test, you need to the download the approriate FFMPEG package locally to your computer.
 Please find different packages for Linux, Mac and Windows on this webpage: https://www.ffmpeg.org/download.html.